 5) Anonymous reviews must leave a valid email in order to be published.

-I highly recommend using your real name.
+We highly recommend using your real name.
 Readers tend to pay little attention to reviews that are anonymous.
-That said, if you choose to write an anonymous review, I require a valid email.
-While you may not want to share your name with the host, if I’m going to publish it, I require that I can get in contact with you.
+That said, if you choose to write an anonymous review, we require a valid email.
+While you may not want to share your name with the host, if we’re going to publish it, we require that we can get in contact with you.
+If we try to contact the reviewer and the email bounces, the review will be removed.

-Users who do not follow the above rules may have their posts deleted, edited, or removed from the system.
+Users who do not follow the above rules may have their posts deleted or removed from the system.
 Remember, people will listen to constructive critiques that help them in their decision process.
 People will dismiss your thoughts, however valid, when you have a vendetta.

 Thank you for help in making this a great experience for both the host agencies and the travel agents.
 If you have more questions on how things work, a stop by our FAQ section may be helpful.